Land Registry in China

 Registering the property contract in China

 The Land Registry in China can issue the certificate of property ownership as soon as a contract is provided in this sense.
 This is an important document which comprises information about the former owners of the property, about the type of construction, the price, the name of the new owners and details about the litigation matters.
 Information about the property or the building is comprised in a sale/purchase contract, as stipulated by the law.
 Also, a contract cannot be drafted without the signatures of both former owner and present proprietor, plus all the bank documents showing that the property has been paid for.
 It is important to verify the documents of the property you wish to buy in order to avoid the cases of hidden mortgages or fees you are not aware of.
 This is why a real estate and a property due diligence is recommended, a matter where our Chinese lawyers can provide complete legal assistance and information.
+We can also advise on immigration to China.

 What is the property reference number?